Geontech/docker-redhawk/README.md

  > **DOCKER:** You must be using at least Docker 17.
 This was tested using Docker-CE.

+ > **OS X Users:** The version of Bash in OS X is frozen in the 3.x series thanks to GPLv3.
+If you want to use the scripts, please follow the [special instructions](#macos-notes) below.

 ## Installing

 Run `make` to pull the prebuild images and link the helper scripts.
 Depending on your internet connection, this may take several minutes.